 - Upper abdominal pain that radiates to your back

 - Weight loss without reason

 The U.S. Food and Drug Administration has not yet issued a recall for Byetta despite the diabetes drug being linked to serious and life-threatening complications.

 While the FDA investigates these medications, lawsuits are being filed across the United States for patients who have experienced the extreme negative side-effects of the type 2 diabetes drug.
 Despite investigations and legal action taken against Byetta’s manufacturers, the drug continues to be prescribed to thousands of people each year.

 What Are The Less Serious Side Effects Of Byetta?

-RxList lists the less serious side effects.
-These side effects include one or more of the following:
+Additional side effects of taking Byetta include one or more of the following:

 - Upset Stomach

 Bristol-Myers Squibb is an American pharmaceutical company and is one of the world’s largest pharmaceutical companies.
 They manufacture prescription pharmaceuticals in several areas including cancer, diabetes, HIV/AIDS, arthritic and psychiatric.
 They are most know for antipsychotic Abilify and blood thinners Plavix and Eliquis.